phylum-dev/phylum-ci/docs/integrations/gitlab_ci.md

 The token needs the `api` scope.
 Project or Group access tokens should specify a role _other than_ `Guest`.

 Note, the GitLab token is only required when this Phylum integration is used in [merge request pipelines][mr_pipelines] where comment generation is not skipped.
-It is not required when used in branch pipelines.
+It is not required when used in branch or tag pipelines.

 Note, using `$CI_JOB_TOKEN` as the value will work in some situations because "API authentication uses the job token, by using the authorization of the user triggering the job."
 This is not recommended for anything other than temporary